stakater-archive/StakaterCloudDocs-Archived/content/sre/vault/vault-setup.md

 vault kv get -tls-skip-verify secret/dummysecret
 ```

-At this point vault is up and ready to use
+At this point vault is up and ready to use.

+# Important

+`vault-secrets/root-token` and `vault-secrets/unseal-keys` are used for communication with vault via CLI and they should
+be stored somewhere safe.